Azure-Samples/azure-video-indexer-samples/ARM-Samples/Create-Account/README.md

 * Type: object

-* Description: Array of Objects that represents custom user tags on the AVAM resource
+* Description: Array of Objects that represents custom user tags on the Azure Video Analyzer for Media resource

  Required: false